johh/boxes-react-bridge/README.md

 ```

 ### Transform matching for DOM Elements
-`boxes-react-bridge` can convert boxes transforms to CSS transforms to sync DOM content to WebGL.
+`boxes-react-bridge` can infer CSS transforms from boxes transforms to sync DOM content to WebGL.
 Right now, only `PerspectiveCameras` are supported.

 To get the correct CSS perspective, wrap your App in a `<PerspectiveWrapper>` component.
 This'll create a `<div>` with the necessary styles.